Heathrow Terminal 2: Opening

-Airlines
+Airlines / Alliances

 Terminal 2 was the main base for Virgin Atlantic Little Red until it ceased operations in 2015.
-Today, most flights to/from Terminal 2 are short haul flights to Europe.
+Today, most flights to/from Terminal 2 are short haul flights to mainland Europe.
 There are a few long haul flights from this terminal.
 Because of the area size of the terminal, it is the only terminal at Heathrow Airport to accommodate the ATR turboprop, the Embraer E-Jet family and other smaller aircraft.

 Star Alliance

-Terminal 2 is the base for Star Alliance members that fly from Heathrow.
+Terminal 2 is the base for Star Alliance members that fly from Heathrow today.
 All airlines transferred from other terminals by January 2017, with Air India shifting from Terminal 4 to Terminal 2 on 25 January 2017.
 There is no common Star Alliance lounge in the terminal; Lufthansa has a lounge in the main terminal, while Air Canada, Singapore Airlines and United Airlines each have lounges in the satellite.

 In the main terminal there are also an Aer Lingus lounge and a Plaza Premium pay-as-you-go lounge.

 SkyTeam

-Not only Star Alliance members use Terminal 2, indeed SkyTeam member China Airlines also operates from this terminal.